bashoogeventerink-max/DAV/README.md

     curl -LsSf https://astral.sh/uv/install.sh | sh
     ```
     *If you are on Windows, please refer to the [official uv installation guide](https://docs.astral.sh/uv/installation/).*
-4. Navigate into the project directory:
+4. Create the virtual environment and install all project dependencies (including development dependencies) by running:
     ```bash
-    cd DAV
+    uv sync --all-extras
     ```
-5. Create the virtual environment and install all project dependencies (including development dependencies) by running:
+    This command will create a virtual environment (`.venv` folder) and install all required packages.
+5. Select UV Virtual Environment in VS Code:
+    Open the Command Palette in VS Code (press Ctrl+Shift+P or Cmd+Shift+P).

+    Type and select "Python: Select Interpreter".

+    Choose the interpreter path that points to the .venv folder in your project.
+It will usually look something like:
     ```bash
-    uv sync --all-extras
+    Python X.X.X (.venv)
     ```
-    This command will create a virtual environment (`.venv` folder) and install all required packages.
+    Where X.X.X is the Python version.

+    Once selected, the environment name (.venv) should appear in the bottom-left corner of your VS Code window, and your imports should start resolving if the packages are present.

 #### 3. Run the Project